hirune924/uv-dash/README.md

 **Requirements**: macOS 13+ / Windows 10+ / Ubuntu LTS

+> **Note for macOS Apple Silicon users**: You may encounter a certificate error when installing the ARM64 version.
+If this occurs, please use the Intel version (which runs via Rosetta 2) or run `xattr -dr com.apple.quarantine "/Applications/UV Dash.app"` in Terminal after installation to resolve the issue.

 ### Usage

 1. **Launch UV Dash** - The app checks if `uv` is installed and offers one-click installation if needed